 Business Administration Certifications and Licensing

 To work in any business field, formal college education or a combination of education and licensure is almost always required.
 Some of the most common licenses earned are in the fields of real estate and business management.
-In real estate, professionals are required to take an approved real estate certification course and then pass both state and national exams.
-In business management, certifications range from basic business management principles, like the Certified Associate Business Manager (CABM) credential, to advanced certificates that supplement a bachelor’s or master’s degree, such as the Certified Management Consultant (CMC) certification.
+In real estate, professionals are required to take an approved certification course and then pass both state and national exams.
+In business management, certifications range from basic business management principles, like the Certified Associate Business Manager (CABM) credential, to advanced certificates that supplement a bachelor’s or master’s online degree, such as the Certified Management Consultant (CMC) certification.

 There are many other certifications available in the fields of finance, accounting, marketing, and human resources.
 Most certifications are intended to supplement a degree in business administration or one that is comparable.
 Business certificates are usually concentrated in one specific area in business, often delving into new policies or industry guidelines.
 In combination with a general understanding of business skills, certificates are powerful tools for honing specialization in an area of interest.